All You Need to Know about Wet Rot

 Take a look at the following page for a wealth of information – www.property-care.org/overview-timber

 Mr Graham R Coleman B.Sc (Hons)., M.I.Biol., C.Biol., A.I.W.Sc., F.Inst.S.S.E.

-For more in depth information about rot in timber read the “Know your wood rotting fungi” by the industries leading expert who has written many technical publications and articles.
+For more in depth information about rot in timber read the “Know your wood rotting fungi” by the industries leading expert who has written many technical publications and articles- www.buildingpreservation.com

-Post your question on our Ask the Expert page for our Director Dean Webster to answer for you!
+Find your question on our Ask the Expert page where our Director Dean Webster has tried to answer all our FAQs!